List of Ring of Honor tournaments: ROH World Championship Tournament (2013)

 On July 27, 2013, Ring of Honor held a tournament for the vacant ROH World Championship.
 The Finals of the tournament took place September 20, 2013.

 ROH World Television Championship #1 Contender Tournament (2015)

 On July 17, 2015, Ring of Honor held a tournament to crown a number one contender for the ROH World Television Championship.

 ROH World Six-Man Tag Team Championship Tournament (2016)

 On September 3, 2016, Ring of Honor held a tournament for the inaugural ROH World Six-Man Tag Team Championship.
-The Finals took place on December 2, 2016.
+The Finals took place on December 2, 2016 at Final Battle which was won by The Kingdom.